dwyl/PWA-Liveview/README.md

 ### Presence through Live-navigation

-It is implemented using a `Channel` and a `JavaScript` snippet.
+It is implemented using a `Channel` and a `JavaScript` snippet used in the main script.

 The reason is that if we implement it with "streams", it will wash away the current stream used by `Phoenix_sync`.

-It also allows to minimise rendering when navigation to the different Liveviews.
+It also allows to minimise rendering when navigating to the different Liveviews.

-The relevant module is: `setPresenceChannel.js` whilst the list is a reactive JS component (`SolidJS`).
+The relevant module is: `setPresenceChannel.js`.
+It uses a reactive JS component (`SolidJS`).
-It returns a "dispose" and an update" function.
+It returns a "dispose" and an "update" function.

 This snippet runs in "main.js".
 The key points are: